juhojo/jigsaw_toxicity_classification/report.md

 ### Preprocess the data

 Before feeding the comment contents to the model, we want to perform integer encoding of its contents.
 We do this by using tokenizer provided by `Keras` -library.
 The tokenizer transforms text content into sequence of integers.
 Doing this allows us to later on implement an embedding layer that we need for processing text data.
+(Keras Documentation, 2018)

 The purpose of the word embedding is to obtain a dense vector representation of each word.
-This vector is then capable of, example given, capturing the context of that word, the semantic and syntactic similarity and relation to other words [A Word Embedding based Generalized Language Model for Informal Retrieval pp.795].
+This vector is then capable of, example given, capturing the context of that word, the semantic and syntactic similarity and relation to other words (Ganguly et al., 2015).

 ```{python}
 train_x = train_data["comment_text"]